Intel-bigdata/SSM/README.md

 How to Contribute
 ------------
 We welcome your feedback and contributions.
-Please feel free to fire issues or push PRs, and we'll respond soon.
+Please feel free to submit issues or PRs, and we'll respond soon.
 Note that the project is evolving very fast.

 Acknowledgement
 ------------
-This work derives from the discussions occurred in Apache Hadoop JIRA [HDFS-7343](https://issues.apache.org/jira/browse/HDFS-7343).
-We want to thank not only all the team members of this project, but also all the contributors of ideas and feedback.
+This work derives from the discussions in Apache Hadoop JIRA [HDFS-7343](https://issues.apache.org/jira/browse/HDFS-7343).
+We want to thank not only all the team members of this project, but also all the contributors for their valuable ideas and feedback.

 **For any security concern, please visit https://01.org/security.**